jundalisay/spblist/content/en/research/sarkar/travels/part-18.md

 As he hobbled forward, everyone could see his balding, deformed skull.
 He launched excitedly into an Italian soliloquy.

-Now this will be interesting, I thought.
-Since Baba knows all the world's languages, we should be able to see first hand how H e replies to a tongue that He hadn't been exposed to before.
-All the Margis leaned forward similarly watching for Baba's IMtiOfl,
+Baba knows all the world's languages.
+We should be able to see first hand how He replies to a tongue that He hadn't been exposed to before.

 But it was not to be as we hoped.
 Instead, Baba spoke to the Dada posted in
+Italy:

-Italy: "Japasiddhananda, give me the translation in English."
+"Japasiddhananda, give me the translation in English."

 Though everyone was silent, many looked disappointed.
 They may have been thinking.
 Was it only fiction, this story that Baba knows all languages?

 Japasiddhanandaji started the translation, "Baba, he says the title of his story is titled Baba with the Baby on the Farm."

 Parimal appeared inspired as he spoke, enthusiastically dramatizing his discourse.
 I observed that some of the Germans and Dutch looked disillusioned, seeing Baba's apparent dependence on the translation.

 But the Italians and those who understood Italian (including me) could not help but notice that each time Parimal spoke a humorous line.
 Baba smiled before the translation was delivered.

 [Author's note: Some months later when I visited Parma, Italy, I found a changed Parimal.
-Previous to this experience with Baba, he had been in a near¬ constant state of confusion.
+Previous to this experience with Baba, he had been in a near¬constant state of confusion.
 While I was in Parma, however, I saw that he was still excited about Baba—that he was always talking about Baba.
 Instead of being in a state of confusion, I felt he was in a spiritual state.
 A few months after that he died.]

-189

-Travels with the Mystic Master

-DMC night
+### DMC night

-This morning, during the daily meeting of our thirty-five security cadres, I had the uncomfortable task of asking for a volunteer to stay and guard Baba's house during the DMC speech and varabhaya mudra .
+This morning, during the daily meeting of our 35 security cadres, I had the uncomfortable task of asking for a volunteer to stay and guard Baba's house during the DMC speech and varabhaya mudra .
 51

 "Whoever sacrifices himself for the welfare of others is guaranteed Baba's special grace," I said.
 "I know you've all come here looking forward to the DMC speech.
 Nevertheless, I'm sure at least one of you will selflessly relinquish his rights for the sake of the others."

 My words met only silence.
 No one moved.
 A few seconds passed, and then one brother stepped forward.
 It was a young Margi from Ireland.